medha-sk/Recruitment-Analytics-/README.md

 # 📊 Recruitment Analytics Dashboard

-An end-to-end Recruitment Analytics project developed using **Python** and **Power BI** to analyze applicant data and provide actionable HR insights through an interactive dashboard.
+An end-to-end Recruitment Analytics project developed using **Python** and **Power BI** to analyse applicant data and provide actionable HR insights through an interactive dashboard.

----

-## 📌 Project Overview
+📌 Project Overview

-This project focuses on analyzing recruitment data to help HR teams understand hiring performance, applicant demographics, and recruitment trends.
-The data was explored and cleaned using Python, followed by the development of an interactive Power BI dashboard for visualization and business insights.
+This project focuses on analysing recruitment data to help HR teams understand hiring performance, applicant demographics, and recruitment trends.
+The data was explored and cleaned using Python, followed by the development of an interactive Power BI dashboard for visualisation and business insights.

----

-## 🎯 Objectives
+🎯 Objectives

-- Analyze recruitment data efficiently.
+- Analyse recruitment data efficiently.
 - Calculate key hiring metrics.
 - Identify applicant trends.
-- Visualize demographic distribution.
+- Visualise demographic distribution.
 - Build an interactive dashboard for HR decision-making.

----

-## 🛠️ Technologies Used
+🛠️ Technologies Used

 - Python
 - Pandas